grumpyjames/birding-almanac/blog/norfolk-advent/norfolk-advent.md

 this light.
 Unfortunately, the further I go, the less shelter I get, and the more I'm exposed to an increasingly unpleasant wind.
 And, shortly, in addition, some pretty insistent drizzle.
-Hatted and hooded I just about survive to see twenty odd Marsh Harriers pop on the pyjamas and bed down in the reeds for the evening.
+Hatted and hooded I just about survive to see twenty odd Marsh Harriers pop on their pyjamas and bed down in the reeds for the evening.

 #### Peddars Way